 OC8A.4.3.5 RISSP-R will have an identifying number written or printed on it, comprising a prefix which identifies the location at which it is issued, and a unique (for each E&W User or the Relevant E&W Transmission Licensee, as the case may be) serial number which both together uses up to eight characters (including letters and numbers) and the suffix "R".

-OC8A.4.3.6 (a) In accordance with the timing requirements set out in CC.5.2 each E&W User shall apply in writing to the Relevant E&W Transmission Licensee for the Relevant E&W Transmission Licensee’s approval of its proposed prefix.
+OC8A.4.3.6 (a) In accordance with the timing requirements set out in CC.5.2 or in ECC.5.2 each E&W User shall apply in writing to the Relevant E&W Transmission Licensee for the Relevant E&W Transmission Licensee’s approval of its proposed prefix.

 (b) The Relevant E&W Transmission Licensee shall consider the proposed prefix to see if it is the same as (or confusingly similar to) a prefix used by the Relevant E&W Transmission Licensee or another User and shall, as soon as possible (and in any event within ten days), respond in writing to the E&W User with its approval or disapproval.